-VII.
 Changes to this Notice

 We reserve the right to change the terms of our Notice of Privacy Practices.
 We also reserve the right to make the revised or changed Notice of Privacy Practices effective for all health information we already have about you as well as any health information we receive in the future.
 We will post a copy of the current Notice of Privacy Practices at each site where we provide care.
-You may also obtain a copy of the current Notice of Privacy Practices by accessing our website at www.familyconnectionsnj.org or by asking for one any time you are at our offices.
+You may also obtain a copy of the current Notice by accessing our website at www.familyconnectionsnj.org or by asking our staff for a copy.